3 Ways To Fix Candle Tunneling

 Candle tunneling happens when a candle burns down the middle but leaves unburned wax around the edges.
-This usually occurs if the candle isn’t burned long enough on the first use or if the wick is too small for the container.
-To fix it, wrap foil around the top, melt the top with a heat gun or hairdryer, or change the wick if needed.
+This usually happens when the candle isn’t burned long enough on the first use or if the wick is too small for the container.
+Fix it by wrapping foil around the top, melting the top with a hair dryer, or changing the wick.

 - The aluminum foil trick